Kitchen Renovation Planning Guide: Budget, Timeline, and Steps

 Flooring for Kitchens

 Kitchen floors must withstand heavy foot traffic, dropped items, water spills, and frequent cleaning.
+If you install new flooring before cabinets and appliances, protect it carefully during the rest of the installation process.
 The best kitchen flooring options balance durability, comfort, and appearance:

 Appliance Planning

-Select appliances early in the design process because their dimensions determine cabinet and counter layouts.
+Select appliances early in the design process, but let appliance selections follow your kitchen remodeling goals and priorities, especially when deciding between must-use upgrades and optional features, because their dimensions determine cabinet and counter layouts.
 Measure the exact specifications of each appliance and confirm clearances for doors, drawers, and ventilation.
+Identifying priorities helps focus spending on functional new appliances and structural changes instead of extras.
+Make sure you have the essential tools needed for accurate measuring and installation.
 Key considerations:

 Lighting Design